9 things to do if parents dislike your partner

 What if you really love your partner and are sure you want to get married to them, but your parents just don’t agree with your decision?
 It could be because your partner belongs to another race, religion, or tribe.
-It could also be, for example, because they don’t approve of your lover’s profession or financial status, or how they behave, or what their family represents.
+It could also be, for example, because they don’t approve of your lover’s profession or financial status, how they behave, or what their family represents.

 You don’t want to let your parents down and hurt their feelings.
 At the same time, you want to live your life with someone you love.
-Here are some tips to help you get through this difficult phase:

 - Be honest with your parents.
 Let your parents know why you think you’ve made the right choice.